 - Just like earlier, run the

 If you don't have it open already, open Sapien and place down your custom platform scenery object!
 It should now have all of the textures correctly applied to it.
 If you can't remember how to add or place objects in Sapien, review this part of the previous tutorial.
 Your model should hopefully look something like this:

 Not a bad looking first model!
 If something has gone wrong and you would like to check my source files and tags, feel free to grab the files from the link at the top of the page

 Once you've gotten to this point, you are ready to look at adding a custom physics model, so that we can stand on the platform!
-This page is currently under construction, check back here in the future or return to the hub to review your progress.
+This next section is available here

 Thanks to the following individuals for their research or contributions to this topic: